StockSharp/doc/en/topics/API_GUI_Trading_From_Chart.md

 # Registering of orders from the chart

-S\# allows to register orders from the chart, to activate this feature, you need to set the [OrderCreationMode](xref:StockSharp.Xaml.Charting.Chart.OrderCreationMode) property to **"True"**, it is disabled by default.
+S\# allows to register orders from the chart, to activate this feature, you need to set the [Chart.OrderCreationMode](xref:StockSharp.Xaml.Charting.Chart.OrderCreationMode) property to **"True"**, it is disabled by default.

 ![API GUI Trading from chart](../images/API_GUI_Trading_from_chart.png)